 Bing Maps is one of the original route planning and navigation apps to be made available to us.
 Bing Maps came out at the same time as Google Maps.
 While all the updates on Google Maps catapulted its growth to a new level, the updates in Bing Maps went unnoticed.
-Bing Maps has some really amazing features, and it proves useful for many people needing route planning and navigation.
+Bing Maps has some really amazing features, and it proves useful for many people needing route planning for multi stops and navigation.
 But not many people have much information about it.

 In this article, we will take a look at some of the features of Bing Maps, how you can use them and whether Bing Maps is as good as Google Maps or not.
 Let’s dive in.

 Table of Contents

 Bing Maps by Microsoft has been one of Google Maps’ most direct competitors since its launch in 2005.
 Bing Maps is a mapping software provided as a part of Microsoft Bing’s suite of search engines.
 The app is powered by Bing Maps for Enterprise framework.

 Bing Maps offers a fresh and clean interface, quite different from the interface provided by Google Maps.
 The controls for driving directions, traffic, and other features are provided in legible icons on the top.

 Bing Maps was previously launched as MSN Virtual Earth, as a continuation of older Microsoft technologies like TerraServer and Microsoft MapPoint.